swampyrad/RadTechWeaponsPack/README.md

 List of weapons and loadout codes:

  Bernoulli M1053 Less-Lethal Shotgun [llh] (LL shells - [lls])
- - A modified Hunter designed for riot control and crowd dispersion.
+ - A polymer-based shotgun designed for riot control and crowd dispersion.
      Chambered only for the use of less-lethal shells, which contain a load of rubberized buckshot pellets.
 Useful for situations where maintaining a low fatality count is crucial.